 André is the recipient of the David L. Bradford Outstanding Educator Award for demonstrated achievement over a lifetime from the Management and Organizational Behavior Teaching Society.
 Her paper “Using Leadered Groups in Organizational Behavior and Management Survey Courses,” received the Fritz Roethlisberger Memorial Award for the Best Paper in the Journal of Management Education.
 She served MOBTS as president from 2010 to 2013.

-She is the author of nine books and monographs and dozens of articles.
+She is the author of ten books and monographs and dozens of articles.
 Her books include Take Back the Sky: Protecting Communities in the Path of Aviation Expansion (Sierra Club Books), Organizational Behavior: An Introduction to Your Life in Organizations (Prentice-Hall), Researchers Hooked on Teaching; Noted Scholars Discuss the Synergies of Teaching and Research (edited with Peter J. Frost, Sage Publications), Positive Solitude (Harper Collins), and The 59:Second Employee: How to Stay One Second Ahead of Your One-Minute Manager (Houghton Mifflin).